glennsarti/glennsarti.github.io/_posts/2017-07-05-puppet-ruby-facts.md

 ### `puppet facts` vs `facter`

 In my examples above I was using the command `puppet facts` whereas most people would probably use `facter`.
 This is mostly because I'm lazy.
-By default just running Facter won't evaluate custom facts in modules.
+By default just running Facter (`facter`) won't evaluate custom facts in modules.
 External facts are fine due to pluginsync.
 By running `puppet facts`, Puppet automatically runs Facter with all of the custom facts paths loaded.
+Note, `facter -p` works but is deprecated in favour of `puppet facts`

 One other reason is debugging.
 In most modern Puppet installations Facter is running as native Facter which can make debugging native Ruby code trickier (though not impossible).
 However, when using Puppet as gem instead of installing the puppet-agent package, common during module development, it uses the Facter gem.
 The Facter gem allows for using standard Ruby debugging tools to help me out.